BuildTheRobots/dashboard-weathermap/README.md

 The tropospheric ducting forecast map is provided by William Hepburn's **DX Info Centre**.
 A huge thank you for this, as it appears to be the only publicly available service offering this specific forecast map.

 *Disclaimer: The method used to display this map (cropping a larger image) is a bit cheeky and may be against their terms of service.
-As this dashboard is for personal, non-commercial use to monitor conditions that affect my work, it is included here until a more officially supported alternative can be found.*
+As this dashboard is for personal, non-commercial use to monitor conditions that cause me headaches, it is included here until a more officially supported alternative can be found.*

+## Vibe to the max

+### Google Gemini

+There is an awful lot of vibe involved in the writing of this project.
+I hated writing HTML in the 90's, complicating matters with ECMA and css has not increased my enjoyment since.
+Not to underplay the amount of back and forth required to get to this point, but hot-damn, late 2025 LLMs are one hell of a drug.

+*"And I, for one, welcome our new AI overlords.
+I'd like to remind them as a trusted network operator, I can be helpful in rounding up packets to quantise in their underground inference caves."*